A Baby with Pierced Ears?

 After baby’s ears have been pierced, some people will choose alcohol for means of cleaning the piercings.
 From past experience, (I have a lot of piercings), I wouldn’t recommend it because it tends to dry out the piercing and may lead to infection.
 First and foremost, with me being a slight germaphobe, I highly–HIGHLY recommend that you wash your hands with an antibacterial soap to avoid transfer of any pathogens that may be on your hands to baby’s ears.
 That’s a given anyway, germaphobe or not.

 You will need two q-tips.
 One for each ear to avoid any contamination from one ear to the other.
-I use one end of the q-tip for the top lobe and the other end for the back of the lobe, again, to avoid contamination.
-I carefully push up the earring to clean around it on the top of the lobe and push down to clean around the earring on the bottom lobe.
+I use one end of the q-tip for the top lobe.
+The other end for the back of the lobe.
+Again, this is to avoid contamination.
+I carefully push up the earring to clean around it on the top of the lobe.
+Then, I push down to clean around the earring on the bottom lobe.

 6. Rinse Out Those Babies!

 While you clean baby’s ears, you need to rotate the earrings at least once a day, every day.
 I turn them clock-wise a few times and then counter clock-wise a few more times.
 Then I also place a drop of antiseptic on the top of the piercing as I turn them, making absolute sure that I do NOT touch the tip of the bottle to baby’s ears at any time to avoid any contamination.
 Make sure to do this so that the antiseptic can go right through the piercing, thus disinfecting it and cleaning it throughly.
 This is an antiseptic spray that is popular to use.